icinganalysis/icinganalysis.github.io/content/NACA-TN-2914.md

 >3.
 For the point immediately ahead of the shoulder the minimum free-stream temperature corresponding to an ice-free condition remains the same or decreases with increasing thickness ratio at a constant value of Mach number and altitude.
-For the point immediately down- stream of the shoulder the free-stream temperature corresponding to an ice-free condition increases with increasing thickness at a constant Mach number and altitude.
+For the point immediately down-stream of the shoulder the free-stream temperature corresponding to an ice-free condition increases with increasing thickness at a constant Mach number and altitude.

 NACA-TN-2914 did not have a "conclusions" section.

-###Can ice form at T_ambient = 0C?
+### Can ice form at T_ambient = 0C?

 An interesting question is can ice form when the ambient static temperature is the melting point of ice, 0C?
 The calculations from NACA-TN-2914 predict yes, over a range of conditions:

 ![Cp values calculated](images/NACA-TN-2914/naca-tn-2914_cp_for_0c.png)

-The the examples in NACA-TN-2914 did not have coefficient of pressure values in this range, but they are not unrealistic for other airfoils at some flight conditions.
+The examples in NACA-TN-2914 did not have coefficient of pressure values in this range, but they are not unrealistic for other airfoils at some flight conditions.
 It is not clear that the location of the coefficient of pressure values would be in the impingement zone, and that the assumption of a fully wet surface would apply.

-##Citations
+## Citations

 NACA-TN-2861 cites 11 publications: